Key takeaways:

 Withdrawal from the injectable forms tends to be more severe.
 It can cause hallucinations, delirium, and seizures.
 If left untreated, it can even cause death.

 If you’re taking oral baclofen or receive injectable baclofen, don’t stop your medication abruptly.
-Talk to your HCP about how to wean slowly if it’s no longer needed.
+Talk to a healthcare professional about how to wean slowly if it’s no longer needed.

-Several medications shouldn’t be stopped abruptly because they can cause dangerous withdrawal symptoms.
+Several medications shouldn’t be stopped abruptly.
+This is because they can cause dangerous withdrawal symptoms.
 These symptoms are often more severe if you’ve been taking the medication at a higher dose for a long time.
 Blood pressure medications, antidepressants, and opioid medications are just some examples of medications that need to be carefully tapered rather than stopped abruptly.

-Always talk to your HCP before stopping any medications.
+Always talk to a healthcare professional before stopping any medications.
 They can help you come up with a plan to lower your medication dose slowly.
 This will help you avoid any negative effects of withdrawal from a medication.
 You should also talk to them proactively to make sure you don’t accidentally run out of medication.

-American Addictions Centers.
-(2022).
+American Addiction Centers.
+(2024).
 Gabapentin withdrawal symptoms, signs & side effects.

 Anton, R. F., et al. (2020).
 Efficacy of gabapentin for the treatment of alcohol use disorder in patients with alcohol withdrawal symptoms: A randomized clinical trial.
 JAMA Internal Medicine.